Iceland – An Adventurer’s Dream Destination

 The airport is forty kilometres outside of the capital city Reykjavik and you can get a bus or cab to your accommodation in the capital.

 The best way to see Iceland is by camper van, or you could consider renting a car.
+If you’re looking for a camper van, rent a camper van from a trusted local provider, Lava Car Rental, offering a wide range of vehicles for your Icelandic adventure.
 The Ring Road does a full circle around Iceland and is 1332 kilometers long.
 A ten-day trip will afford you plenty time to enjoy all the sights that Iceland has to offer.

 The road is single carriage most of the way and in some areas, it deteriorates to gravel so you should add gravel insurance to your rental.
 You can set your own pace if you self-drive.
 On the other hand, the guided tour offers some insight into the history and the geology of this enchanting land.